NixOS/nix/doc/manual/src/advanced-topics/diff-hook.md

     enforce-determinism = true
     repeat = 2

-Setting [???](#conf-enforce-determinism) to false as in the following configuration will run the build multiple times, execute the build hook, but will allow the build to succeed even if it does not build
+Setting `enforce-determinism` to false as in the following configuration will run the build multiple times, execute the build hook, but will allow the build to succeed even if it does not build
 reproducibly:

     enforce-determinism = false